 Researchers still investigate the underlying cause of schizophrenia, but believe genetics and environment play a role in its development.
 While schizophrenia often runs in families, you can develop the mental health condition without a family history of it.

-It’s theorized that you may carry the gene for schizophrenia, which may then get triggered by an environmental factor such as a virus.
+It’s theorized that you may carry the gene, which may then get triggered by an environmental factor such as a virus.

-Researchers also theorize that there is an imbalance in the neurotransmitters in the brain that causes the development of schizophrenia.
+Researchers also theorize that there is an imbalance in the neurotransmitters in the brain that causes the development of the disorder.

-Treatment for schizophrenia is focused on managing the symptoms.
+Treatment is focused on managing the symptoms.
 The experienced team at Creative Care offers an intensive inpatient mental health program to find the most effective treatment for your symptoms.
 During your stay, you may undergo regular psychotherapy along with professional observation to identify the best course of treatment.

 The team also teaches you and your family coping skills to help you manage the condition once discharged from the program, which may include referrals to outside programs for ongoing care.

 Schizophrenia is a lifelong mental health condition that requires care for symptom management and improvement in the quality of life.
 For compassionate care, call Creative Care today.